No matter how much you earn, everyone needs to learn how to budget money.

 Finally, Look At Your Non-Essential Outgoings

-This is where you make a note of your previous spending habits for non-essential items.
+This is where you note your previous spending habits for non-essential items.

 Again, look back at previous bank statements to get an idea of how much money you spend on these items.